 Well I can think of at least four good answers to this, and possibly a fifth.
-I'll start with the drums and cover the other options over the course of this week, which just happens to be Audio Masterclass's Enrollment Week (at the time of writing).
+I'll start with the drums and cover the other options over the course of this week.

 If your song is intended to have real-sounding drums, perhaps real drums even, then they should sound like real drums being played in a real room, with a genuine-sounding room acoustic.
 The levels of all of the individual drum mics should therefore be in proportion.
 Since they will probably all be the same distance from their respective drum heads, then if the mics are identical it would be a good starting point to set them all at the same level (assuming that the preamp gains were all the same during the recording session).
 Balance the hihat mic against the snare, then bring up the overheads to balance the cymbals.

 The kick drum however will need special attention.
 Since it is further from the overheads than anything else in the kit, it may sound a little dry.
 This might be acceptable to you, or you might add a little appropriate digital reverb.

 It is often possible to get a realistic drum sound without EQ.
 If you do choose to EQ any particular drum however, make sure not to make it sound like it is from a different drum kit.
 Also, if you choose to compress any particular drum, consider whether you are making it too 'foreign' to the kit.

 Work hard with the faders and pans to achieve a mix of the drums that genuinely does sound real.
 You can add reverb if you want to make the kit sound as though it is in a bigger room, but choose your reverb settings wisely.

 Once you have this in place, buss the whole of the kit to a single stereo aux track.
 Now you can control the level of the whole kit with a single fader.